-Individuals who apply for QMB or SMB coverage and have medical expenses in prior months may be considered in other Medicaid categories (including spend-down categories) for the retroactive coverage.
+Individuals who apply for Qualified Medicare Beneficiaries (QMB) or Specified Low Income Medicare Beneficiaries (SMB) coverage and have medical expenses in prior months may be considered in other Medicaid categories (including spend-down categories) for the retroactive coverage.

-Except for Medical Spend-downs, an individual may not be certified in a QMB or SMB category and in a full coverage Medicaid category for simultaneous periods.
-If an individual is eligible in a full coverage category other than QMB, he will be eligible for and receive the QMB benefits along with other Medicaid benefits (Re.
-MS I-530).
+Except for Medically Needy Spend-downs, an individual may not be certified in a QMB or SMB category and in a full coverage Medicaid category for simultaneous periods.
+If an individual is eligible in a full coverage category other than QMB, he will be eligible for and receive the QMB benefits along with other Medicaid benefits.
+Refer to MS I-530.
 If an individual could be eligible in either a QMB category or a non-QMB full coverage category, the individual should be approved in the non-QMB category.